akkartik/lines.love/README.md

   `ctrl+4` for squares, etc.
 * https://codeberg.org/akkartik/text.love -- a stripped down version without
   drawings; useful starting point for some forks
+* https://git.sr.ht/~akkartik/pensieve.love -- a note-taking app on an
+  infinite 2D surface.
+Still in development.
+* https://git.sr.ht/~akkartik/capture.love -- a blank-slate mode for the
+  note-taking app, so all the stuff pensieve.love puts on screen doesn't cause you to forget what you came to write down.

 ## Associated tools